pact-foundation/pact-jvm/README.md

 ### I Use Java

-You want to look at: [pact-jvm-consumer-junit](pact-jvm-consumer-junit)
+You want to look at: [pact-jvm-consumer-junit](pact-jvm-consumer-junit).
+Also, if you are using Java 8, there is [an updated DSL for consumer tests](https://github.com/scheuchzer/pact-jvm-consumer-java8).

 ### I Use Groovy or Grails